 Tiffany & Co.
 It is a name that conjures images of little blue boxes and dazzling solitaire engagement rings.
 The store’s timeless designs are punctuated by their famed motifs, including their “Please Return to Tiffany & Co.
 New York” heart tag and the "Tiffany T" bracelet.
 Few firms have reached such legendary status.

-When one walks into a Tiffany store today, they expect to find the classic jewelry and household objects for which the firm has become renowned.
+When one walks into a Tiffany store today, they expect to find the classics like Tiffany jewelry and household objects for which the firm has become renowned.
 Yet, Tiffany & Co. has a long history, and during that period, the company has created an array of items that would come as a surprise to even the most dedicated Tiffany loyalist.
 Read on to learn more about the history of this firm and some of their most unusual creations.

 Tiffany: A Brief History